genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 ```

-In the event handler, there are two code blocks that you need to specify:
+In the Event Handler, there are two code blocks that you need to specify:

 - `onValidate`.
 This is where you validate the message before processing; return an **ACK** or **NAK**.
 If you do not want to add any validation, simply return an **ACK**.